jaxPlayer/Paul-Gaddy-s-Portfolio/README.md

 <br>
 <a href="https://ibb.co/sFVtKjt"><img src="https://i.ibb.co/hKmCBsC/Screen-Shot-2020-10-30-at-7-05-07-PM.png" alt="Screen-Shot-2020-10-30-at-7-05-07-PM" border="0"></a>

-2.This is the facial recognition project I worked on in 11th grade.
-You upload a picture of a person/people and it uses the catalog of labeled images and it labels each person in the photo.
+2.This is the facial recognition project that I worked on in the 11th grade.
+You begin by uploading a picture of a person/people.
+The app uses the catalog of labeled images and labels each person in the photo.
 (Javascript)

 <hr>
 <br>
-3.The platformer is my 2nd favorite game I made in 9th grade.
-I created different platforms for the characters to walk on, setup different animations for different positions (walking, running, jumping etc).
-Along with this, you can pick up items and earn extra points.
+3.I created the Platformer game in 9th grade and it is my second favorite game.
+The game has different platforms for the character to walk on.
+The characters can setup different animations for different positions (walking, running, jumping, etc).
+You can also pick-up items and earn extra points.
 The game ends when you fall off of a ledge.
 (Javascript, p5.js)

 <hr>
 <br>
-4.The museum app is another one of the apps I created in 10th grade.
-This project used a few different libraries and the premise of it is to click through different exhibits and see different photos from each exhibits along with descriptions of each item.(Java, Android Studio)
+4.I created the museum app in 10th grade.
+The premise of the game is to click through different exhibits and view different photos from each exhibit.
+Each exhibit has descriptions, and the libraries are interchangeable, .(Java, Android Studio)

 <br>